dipdup-io/dipdup/docs/getting-started/templates-and-variables.md

       contract: some_dex
 ```

 Any string value wrapped in angle brackets is treated as a placeholder, so make sure there are no collisions with the actual values.
 You can use a single placeholder multiple times.
+In contradiction to environment variables, dictionary keys cannot be placeholders.

-Any index implementing a template must have a value for each existing placeholder; the exception raised otherwise.
-These values are available in the handler context at `ctx.template_values`.
+Index created from a template must have a value for each placeholder in it; the exception raised otherwise.
+These values are available in the handler context as `ctx.template_values` dictionary.

 You can also spawn indexes from templates in runtime.
 To achieve the same effect as above, you can use the following code: